 What are G.O.T.S certified baby clothes?

-The other thing I like to share with you about organic baby clothing is that you can check for certified organic baby clothes to ensure you buy high-quality organic clothing.
+I like to share with you about organic baby clothing that you can check for certified organic baby clothes to ensure you buy high-quality organic clothing.
 When purchasing G.O.T.S approved garments, the apparel has to be at least 70% organic.

-Furthermore, brands who are certified G.O.T.S can only use certain eco-friendly dyes in their garments, and it is mandatory to have a functional wastewater treatment plant in place which have to comply with social criteria.
+Furthermore, certified G.O.T.Ss can only use certain eco-friendly dyes in their garments.
+It is mandatory to have a functional wastewater treatment plant in a place that has to comply with social criteria.

 However, the standards require a minimum of 70% organic fibres.
 There are baby brands who are 100%organic.